erwinpasia/ERP-AI-Capstone-Project-with-Deep-Learning-V2/README.md

 	- **ResNet18 with PyTorch:** Utilize the ResNet18 architecture, which includes residual connections to mitigate the vanishing gradient problem, allowing for 	deeper networks.
 Fine-tune the model by freezing initial layers and training only the final layers on the new dataset.

-	- **VGG16 with Keras: Implement VGG16**, known for its simplicity and effectiveness in image classification tasks.
+	- **VGG16 with Keras:** Implement VGG16, known for its simplicity and effectiveness in image classification tasks.
 The model consists of 16 layers and is pre-trained on ImageNet.
 Fine-tune by adjusting the final dense layers to match the specific classification task.

 - **Training and Evaluation:**

 	- Train both models on a chosen dataset, using techniques such as transfer learning to leverage pre-trained weights.

-	- Evaluate model performance using metrics like accuracy and loss.
-Compare results between ResNet18, VGG16, and ResNet50 to assess which model performs best under different conditions.
+	- Evaluate model performance using metrics like accuracy and loss. **Compare results between ResNet18, VGG16, and ResNet50 to assess which model performs best under different conditions.**

 - **Reporting:** Compile findings into a comprehensive report that discusses model architecture choices, training processes, evaluation metrics, and insights gained from comparing different models.